prog4biol/pfb2019/workshops/NGS/README.md

    - For which metrics are there warnings?
    - Are there any over-represented sequences in the file?
 If so, what is it?

-7. Next, run the Trimmomatic adapter trimmer on the FASTQ files in "PE" mode, using this [adapter file](https://github.com/bredeson/pfb2019/blob/master/workshops/NGS/data/adapters.fa).
-What fraction of the data were discarded?
+7. Next, run the Trimmomatic adapter trimmer on the FASTQ files in "PE" mode, using this [adapter file](https://www.dropbox.com/s/tpmhcz24jluq97s/adapters.fa).
+What fraction of the data were discarded? **NOTE**: Trimmomatic is in it's own subdirectory `sofware/Trimmomatic-0.39/trimmomatic-0.39.jar`.

 8. Align the reads to the genome sequence using BWA-MEM.
 Convert the file to BAM format, sort the BAM file, and index it (see lecture notes for how).